gitops-tech/gitops-tech.github.io/index.md

 [![Book on GitOps](images/cover.png){:height="300px"}](https://leanpub.com/gitops)

 We're working on a book on GitOps.
-[Preregister at leanpub](https://leanpub.com/gitops) to be notified when we publish it.
+[Preregister at leanpub](https://leanpub.com/gitops) to be notified when we publish it or [preorder at Amazon](https://www.amazon.com/gp/product/B098GSX42P/).

 ---